 THRIFT SHOP CHAIRMAN

-The Assisteens Governing Body sets the agenda, uses Roberts Rules of Order for business meetings, and votes on actions and budgets.
-There is also an opportunity to meet with Assisteens from other chapters at an annual national conference.
+The Assisteens Governing Body leads the auxiliary, uses Roberts Rules of Order for business meetings, and votes on actions and budgets.
+This year’s theme is “Expand Your Horizons.”

 Throughout the year, Assisteens have the opportunity to plan, lead and execute activities that benefit the greater Orange community where they:

-Visit and engage in activities with children at Orangewood Children and Family Center
+Organize activities for children at Orangewood Children and Family Center and House of Hope

 Support the community-wide Treats in the Street Halloween event

-Assisteens raise funds for their philanthropic endeavors by working in the Thrift Shop and staffing a booth at the Orange International Street Fair.
-An integral part of the organization, Assisteens also work directly with the Orange Blossoms at the Taste of Orange and with chapter members at Boutique Noël and Embrace Orange. fundraisers.
+Assisteens raise funds by working in the Thrift Shop and staffing a booth at the Orange International Street Fair.
+Assisteens also work directly with the Orange Blossoms at the Taste of Orange and with Chapter members at Boutique Noël and Embrace Orange fundraisers.

 International Street Fair